-- H1 Expand the diversity of housing stock.
+- Expand the diversity of housing stock.
 This is important for retaining long-term residents and attracting new residents by providing options for different lifestyles, income levels and stages of life.
-With more than 77% of the County's housing stock made up by singlefamily detached, it would be beneficial to add attached and multifamily product where geographically appropriate.
+With more than 77% of the County's housing stock made up by single-family detached, it would be beneficial to add attached and multifamily product where geographically appropriate.
 Encouraging individual projects to offer multiple housing types within the project (like Madison Meadows in Plain City) is one way to increase the diversity of housing stock within the County. - H2 Identify infill sites (already served by utilities) that could be purchased by the County Land Bank and utilized for housing provision.
 Infill sites within the cities/villages provide a "low-hanging fruit" opportunity for new housing in that they are already enabled by water/sewer connection and add new housing options to the county without land disturbance of greenfield sites.
 This would also add rooftops and disposable income in close proximity to established commercial retailers, which would have economic benefit by providing support to the existing businesses.

-within Madison County.
+- H3 Create a task force that explores housing availability & affordability as it pertains to Madison County.
+There is a large amount of quantitative data available through the Central Ohio Regional Housing Strategy and MORPC, so this task force would do well to provide qualitative efforts that specific highlight housing issues and opportunities within Madison County.
 This could include testimonials from current and prospective residents, employer observations on workforce and housing issues for employees, or surveys on housing preferences and price points.
-The task force could also operate as a local advocacy arm, fostering partnerships that lead to developing attainable housing that fits the context of Madison County.
-H4 Adopt design guidelines as part of possible focus area zoning overlay.
+The task force could also operate as a local advocacy arm, fostering partnerships that lead to developing attainable housing that fits the context of Madison County. - H4 Adopt design guidelines as part of possible focus area zoning overlay.
 Design Guidelines can help ensure high-quality developments and cohesive architecture.
 They are also great tools for establishing and retaining the specific character of an area or district.
-Because the Five Focus Areas will absorb the County's new housing growth and availability & affordability as it pertains of quantitative data available through the to provide qualitative efforts that specific highlight housing issues and opportunities to Madison County.
-There is a large amount
+Because the Five Focus Areas will absorb the County's new housing growth and are generally areas of transition between rural and more urban, design guidelines tailored to these areas of transition can do a lot to make new housing palatable and desirable, blending in with the existing physical form. - home rehabilitation.
+With close to one quarter of homes in Madison County 80 years old or more, it could be beneficial to explore ways the county can help homeowners with repairs and updates to older homes.
+Many programs already exist at national and state levels, so simply providing a centralized resource or communication campaigns on relevant programs could be beneficial.
+The maintenance and upkeep of older homes is a matter public safety, a contributor to historic character and charm, and a promoter of economic investment.